fenos/Notifynder/README.md

 ~~~

 This file will be more or less similar to your route file where you'll listen this kind the event to be triggered.
-For determinate a listener of notification let's see the code of example:
+For determinate a listener of a behavior that a notification should have let's see the code of example:

 ~~~
 Notifynder::listen(['key' => 'EventInvite', 'handler' => 'YourClass@YourMethod']);